Red Wings vs. Bruins: Betting Trends, Odds, Advanced Stats

 Red Wings Betting Insights

-- The Red Wings have been made an underdog six times this season, and won four of those games.
+- The Red Wings have been an underdog in nine games this season, and won five (55.6%).

-- Detroit has played as an underdog of +165 or more once this season and lost.
+- Detroit is 2-2 this season when entering a game as the underdog by +125 or more on the moneyline.

-- The moneyline in this outing implies a 37.7% chance of victory for the Red Wings.
+- The implied probability of a win by the Red Wings, based on the moneyline, is 44.4%.

-- Detroit has combined with its opponent to score more than 6 goals in six of eight games this season.
+- Detroit has combined with its opponent to score more than 6 goals in seven of 11 games this season.

 Red Wings vs Bruins Additional Info